Skip to content

 Is Good Friday important in Peru?

-Yes, Good Friday is a serious religious day with processions and services.
+Yes, Good Friday is a solemn religious day with processions, the Stations of the Cross, and church services.

 Can you photograph processions?

-Mostly yes, but respectfully and without disturbing religious proceedings.
+Mostly yes, but respectfully, without flash in sensitive moments, and without disturbing religious proceedings.

 Sources

-Regional tourism information for Ayacucho, Cusco, and Arequipa
+• Regional tourism information on Ayacucho, Cusco, Lima, Arequipa, Cajamarca, and Tarma.

-General specialized literature on Catholic festival traditions in Latin America
+• General specialized literature on Catholic festive traditions and popular piety in Latin America.

 Compare products